yashsavani/Advanced-Foundations-of-ML/README.md

 One excellent resource I have found for this material is the playlist [Introduction to Higher Mathematics](https://youtube.com/playlist?list=PLZzHxk_TPOStgPtqRZ6KzmkUQBQ8TSWVX).
 I recommend going through this playlist at least once.

 Linear algebra is the foundation of almost all the math needed for machine learning.
 As my advisor says, you can't know enough linear algebra.
 To develop a strong intuition for this material, I would first recommend going through [this excellent playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) by [3Blue1Brown](https://www.3blue1brown.com/).
-Once you have developed the intuition, then I would recommend going through [this playlist](https://youtube.com/playlist?list=PLE7DDD91010BC51F8) by the esteemed Prof. Gilbert Strang from MIT for a more thorough coverage of the material.
+Once you have developed some intuition for linear algebra, then I would recommend going through [this playlist](https://youtube.com/playlist?list=PLE7DDD91010BC51F8) by the esteemed Prof. Gilbert Strang from MIT for a more thorough coverage of the material.

+Another crucial tool in the machine learning toolbox is calculus.
+Most of the machine learning literature will extensive use of tools from multivariable calculus.
+However, before diving into the nuances of multivariable calculus, it's important to make sure you have the foundations and intuition for single variable calculus first.
+To gain the intuition I would recommend a [this playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown, or [this course](https://www.khanacademy.org/math/ap-calculus-bc) by khanacademy.
+If you already have a strong calculus foundation, these courses can safely be skipped.
+I would encourage you to go through 3Blue1Brown's playlist at some point though, as it does help clarify a lot of misconceptions that most high schoolers seem to have about calculus.
+Who knows, you may learn something you didn't realize you had missed.
+Even small insights in the foundations can lead to major revelations later on.

 ## Core CS

-Machine learning relies on having a solid foundation in Computer Science.
-All the topics covered here are probably available through an introductory course in CS at any university.
+Many of the recent innovations in machine learning can be traced directly back to computer science roots.
+Furthermore, much of the language used in the contemporary machine learning literature is inherited almost entirely from the computer science literature.
+Also, ultimately most machine learning ideas will have to be transcribed into code that will run on computers.
+Therefore, having a solid foundation in computer science will be imperitave to your success in machine learning research.
+All the topics covered here should be part of any introductory CS curriculum.

 ### Basics